Tips for Buying a House in the Austin Housing Market

 - Rent can rise unexpectedly, but your mortgage (pending your loan program) remains the same.
 Austin rents are already around $1,750 a month!

 - Austin’s median home value is around $348,800.
 According to Zillow, after three years and three months, buying will be cheaper than renting in Austin.
-If you look at your gross costs, equity, and investment potential; it's better to buy a house in Austin than rent if you plan to live there three years or more.
+If you look at your gross costs, equity, and investment potential; it's better to buy a house in Austin than rent if you plan to live there for three years or more.

 - Growing equity means increasing your wealth.
 Think of your home as an investment that offers incredible returns.
 Every time you make a mortgage payment, a portion of that payment pays your loan down each month, giving you more equity in the home.